-The Saldanha Small Hydroelectric Project has been granted the Environment Operation Licence No. 001546 issued by NUCOF/SEDAM/RO on 19 December 2005 and valid until 19 December 2007.
-Such license was issued after all possible impacts were analyzed by the Rondonia State Environmental Agency (SEDAM) and the Environment Control Plan (PCA) /14/ was considered.
+The "Saldanha Small Hydroelectric Project" has been granted the Environment Operation Licence No. 004371 issued by NUCOF/SEDAM/RO on 13 December 2007 and valid until 13 December 2009.
+The license was issued after all possible impacts were analyzed and considered by the Rondônia State Environmental Agency (SEDAM) and the Environment Control Plan (PCA) /19/.
 No adverse environmental impacts are identified, which seems reasonable given the nature of the project design.
 Transboundary environmental impacts are not foreseen.
-Given that the Environment Operation Licence is valid until 19 December 2007, during the first verification of emission reductions, the status of the environmental licensing should be assessed.